 In the case of ties, for both lists, the holding with more assets invested is listed higher.
 For example, if two holdings both earned zero points on the Equileap scorecard, the holding that had more money invested by the fund would be listed higher on the list of 10 worst-scoring holdings.

 Comparing to a benchmark is a common way of measuring a fund’s performance.
 You can compare each fund to a benchmark suggested by Morningstar, or choose from a set of common indexes.
 See whether the fund had better or worse returns than the benchmark, and whether it had better or worse gender equality scores.

-We track socially responsible funds
+We track sustainably-mandated funds

 The Forum for Sustainable and Responsible Investment (US-SIF) is a group advancing sustainable, responsible, and impact investing.
 Asset managers who are members of US-SIF often have policies to consider the diversity and equal employment opportunity policies and practices of the companies they invest in.
 Look for this symbol to find funds that are members of US-SIF.